 ALL INTERESTED CANDIDATES, PLEASE READ THE BELOW IN ITS ENTIRETY AND PLEASE CONTACT MYRA T. BRIGGS AT NONPROFIT HR (email@example.com).

-As ISC develops, tests, and shares approaches to tackling these challenges, we work with the private sector and cities because of their ability to drive effective transformation.
-Across the world, there are businesses, government agencies, nonprofits, advocacy groups, factory managers, and individuals intent on changing things for the better.
-While they are generally best positioned to transform their communities, they often lack the skill and resources required to succeed.
-ISC matches local knowledge with international best practices to accelerate implementation and create locally-tailored, lasting, and equitable solutions.
-Even after ISC is gone, our partners retain the capacity to continue tackling challenges that advance resilience and sustainability.
+For ISC, strong communities are the key to a better future.
+Across the world, there are businesses, government agencies, nonprofits, advocacy groups, factory managers, and individuals who are intent on changing things for the better.
+ISC’s role is to amplify these voices and equip them with the tools, networks, influence, and resources they need to succeed.
+We match local knowledge with international best practices to accelerate implementation and create locally-driven, lasting, and equitable solutions.
+Our partners are then better prepared to confront challenges and advance their resilience and sustainability goals.

-For consideration, interested candidates should submit a cover letter and resume.
-Your cover letter must address your experience and qualifications for the position.
-Send materials to: firstname.lastname@example.org ATTN: “ISC VP of Development and Communications Search” in the subject line.
-Electronic submissions highly preferred.
+For consideration, interested candidates should submit a cover letter and resume or CV.
+Your cover letter should address your experience and qualifications for the position.
+Please send materials to: firstname.lastname@example.org ATTN: “ISC VP of Development and Communications Search” in the subject line.
+Electronic submissions are highly preferred.
 Interested individuals are encouraged to apply immediately.
 Please visit: www.sustain.org for more information about the organization.
 To obtain further details about this opportunity, contact Myra T. Briggs, Executive Search Practice Leader at Nonprofit HR at email@example.com.

 ISC is an equal opportunity employer and is committed to a diverse workplace.
 People from diverse racial, ethnic and cultural backgrounds, women, and persons with disabilities are highly encouraged to apply.